chanzuckerberg/edu-design-system/docs/PUBLISHING.md

 - Development happens on `next`
 - Release branches are cut from `next`.
 Only bugfixes and documentation updates can be added to release branches.
+- Hotfix branches are cut from `main`.
+Only **urgent** bugfixes and documentation updates can be added to hotfix branches.
-- Release branches are merged back into `main` and `next` when ready
+- Release and Hotfix branches are merged back into `main` and `next` after the publish is completed

 #### Cutting a release branch